National Nutrition Month 2025

 Our local community blueprint, known as SA Forward, aims to have better and healthier food systems.
 Better food systems offer choices that are culturally relevant, are easy to get to, and are healthy.
 One of the key areas in SA Forward is Food Insecurity and Nutrition, with a goal to address food deserts and reduce chronic diseases.

-National Nutrition Month® started in 1973 by the Academy of Nutrition and Dietetics.
-Metro Health encourages everyone to learn about nutrition and increase physical activity habits.
+March is National Nutrition Month!
+This is an annual campaign established in 1973 by the Academy of Nutrition and Dietetics.
+During the month of March, everyone is invited to learn about making informed food choices and developing healthful eating and physical activity habits.

 Savor Your Health